-As professor of Developmental Biology and Genetics, Walter J. Gehring was active in both research and teaching at the Biozentrum from 1972 to 2009.
-He is a member of the national academies of the USA, the UK, France, Germany and Sweden, as well as of many professional associations.
+As professor of Developmental Biology and Genetics, Walter J. Gehring (*1939, † 2014) was active in both research and teaching at the Biozentrum from 1972 to 2009.
+He was a member of the national academies of the USA, the UK, France, Germany and Sweden, as well as of many professional associations.
 Prof. Gehring was awarded the Kyoto prize for basic research in 2000 and the Balzan prize for developmental biology two years later.
 In 2010, he was honored with the Grand Cross of Merit with Star of the Federal Republic of Germany.

 Franz Grün studied physical chemistry at the University of Basel and graduated with a doctorate in the field of pharmacology under the guidance of Prof. Werner Kuhn.
 In his scientific research undertaken during his time at the Biozentrum, Franz Grün was primarily concerned with the investigation of the structure of macromolecules and membranes.

 Hans-Peter Hauri was at the Biozentrum from 1983 until 2010, first as an independent group leader and from 1992 until 2010 as professor of Cell Biology.
 He worked on membrane traffic and established the ER-Golgi intermediate compartment (ERGIC) as a novel organelle of the secretory pathway.
 He was dean of the Biology II curriculum, the joint Biology curriculum, and the Natural Science Faculty of the University of Basel.